Calibro 35: Biography

-On June 8, 2010 they opened English rock band Muse concert at San Siro Stadium in Milan.
-In September, they won "Best Band 2010" at Keep On Music Awards.
-In October, Calibro 35 played CMJ Festival in New York.
+On June 8, 2010 they opened for English rock band Muse at their concert at San Siro Stadium in Milan.
+In September, they won "Best Band 2010" at the Keep On Music Awards.
+In October, Calibro 35 played at the CMJ Festival in New York.

-Back in the US to play SXSW Festival in Austin in Spring 2011, the band decided to stop at Mission Sound and Brooklyn Recordings Studios in New York to record the third album.
+Back in the US to play the SXSW Festival in Austin in spring 2011, the band decided to stop at Mission Sound and Brooklyn Recordings Studios in New York to record their third album.
 The album, titled Any Resemblance to Real Persons or Actual Facts Is Purely Coincidental, was released in February 2012 by Nublu Records in the US and by Tannen Records/Rough Trade Distribution in Europe.
-The title track of the album would be sampled by Dr. Dre for his Compton in 2015.
-In summer 2012 Calibro 35 opened for Sharon Jones & The Dap-Kings in Bari.
+The title track of the album would be sampled by Dr. Dre for his Compton album in 2015.
+In summer 2012, Calibro 35 opened for Sharon Jones & the Dap-Kings in Bari.

-In March 2013, the band travelled to Brazil for Nublu Jazz Festival, sharing stage with The Headhunters, Roy Ayers and Robert Glasper's Experiment.
+In March 2013, the band travelled to Brazil for the Nublu Jazz Festival, sharing the stage with the Headhunters, Roy Ayers and Robert Glasper's Experiment.

-On June 29 Calibro 35 opened again for Muse at Olympic Stadium in Turin.
+On June 29, Calibro 35 opened again for Muse at the Olympic Stadium in Turin.

 In October a new album, Traditori di tutti, was released worldwide by Record Kicks.
-For the first time the album contains only original music.
-After the album release the band embarked in another extensive tour playing in all major European cities.
+For the first time, the album contained only original music.
+After the album release, the band embarked on another extensive tour playing in all major European cities.

 In 2014, Italian public national broadcaster Rai Radio 1 commissioned all its jingles and library music to the band.
-Meanwhile, the band scored its second full length soundtrack for Italian Movie "Sogni di Gloria / Daydreaming", awarded as "Best Feature Movie" at Houston Film Fest and Rome Independent Film Fest.
+Meanwhile, the band scored its second full-length soundtrack for the Italian film Sogni di Gloria / Daydreaming, awarded as "Best Feature Movie" at the Houston Film Fest and Rome Independent Film Fest.

 They further released the albums S.P.A.C.E. in 2015, Decade in 2018, and Momentum in 2020.

 Sampling

 Several songs of the band have been sampled into modern style productions.
-Most notably "Ogni riferimento a fatti realmente accaduti" has been sampled by Dr. Dre on "One Shot One Kill (feat Snoop Dogg and Jon Connor)"; "Il consigliori" has been sampled by Jay Z on "Picasso Baby", "Una stanza vuota" has been sampled by Child of Lov on "One Day (featuring Damon Albarn)"; "Eurocrime" has been sampled by Demigodz on "Summer of Sam".
+Most notably, "Ogni riferimento a fatti realmente accaduti" was sampled by Dr. Dre in "One Shot One Kill" (featuring Snoop Dogg and Jon Connor)"; "Il consigliori" was sampled by Jay-Z in "Picasso Baby", "Una stanza vuota" was sampled by Child of Lov in "One Day" (featuring Damon Albarn)"; and "Eurocrime" was sampled by Demigodz in "Summer of Sam".